brunny-eth/personal-website-project/README.md

 i'll also use this README to track progress

+#### 10-22-2024

+Made slightly more mobile-friendly, plus had to mess around with Cloudflare settings to get https going.

 #### 10-21-2024

 Made some styling changes to Hobbies and ProjectsIveWorkedOn, adding toggles.